abnerfcastro/web-boilerplate/Readme.md

 It comes with an Angular module set up (named `project`, rename if you like) and a `MainController` to get started.

-To get it and running, just type
+To get it up and running, just type

 ```
 npm start